 Once the statute of limitations has passed, creditors may still try to collect from you but they have no legal way to compel you to pay.
 Prior to entering into an agreement to pay a debt, we encourage you to make sure the debt is still due and check to see if the statute of limitations has run.

-Stop Debt Collection and Erase Debts with Bankruptcy
+Stop Debt Collection & Erase Debts by Filing Bankruptcy

 Here at the Law Office of Barbara B. Braziel we will make sure you understand the benefits of bankruptcy and how filing with affect you and your family.
 We take the time to explain the bankruptcy process to our clients.
 We invite you to learn more about our firm here and come meet with us for a free no-obligation consultation.